fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_packages_subprograms.md

 (vhdl-packages-procedure)=
 ### Procedure
 A procedure can be used to define an algorithm and is widely use to ease the writing and structuring of test benches.
-The procedure accepts constants, variables and signals as object classes in its parameter list.
+The procedure accepts constants, variables, and signals as object classes in its parameter list.
 Objects in the parameter list is separated with `;`.
 If the object class is not specified, a variable or constant is assumed depending on the mode (if `in` it is a constant, if `out`/`inout` it is a variable).
 Objects in the parameter list can have modes `in`, `out`, or `inout`.
 If the mode is not specified the default is `in`.
-A procedure does not return a value, but may change the values of the paramteres passed to them.
-Procedures are synthesizable, provided that they do not detect clock edges or contain wait statements, i.e. they must not infer registers, but describe cominational logic.
+A procedure does not return a value, but may change the values of the parameters passed to them.
+Procedures are synthesizable, provided that they do not detect clock edges or contain wait statements, i.e., they must not infer registers, but describe combinational logic.
 However, procedures are mostly used for test benches.
 ```vhdl
 procedure <identifier> [ ( formal_parameter_list ) ] is
 -- subprogram declaration part